The Globetrotter’s Guide to Learning French in Africa

 Thinking of going abroad to learn French?

-Yet, it might surprise you to know that of the many Francophone countries in the world, a very large portion of them come from none other than Africa!
+It might surprise you to know that a very large portion of Francophone countries in the world is in Africa!

 So now you face another big question: what are your options for learning French in Africa?